 Fête de la Gastronomie (The French Cuisine Festival)

 Very similar to the French Cuisine Festival, this one is put on by the French government to celebrate France's rich food heritage.

 What to eat in Paris in March

-Many restaurants offer season menus so it is always good to know what is actually in season!
+Many restaurants offer seasonal menus so it is always good to know what is actually in season!
 Paris has many tastes to experience, but during the winter there are some seasonal specialties.
-If you visit the marchés (farmer’s market) you will see many of these items listed below.
+If you visit the marchés (farmer's market) you will see many of these items listed below.